obiwanjacobi/Zlang/docs/expressions/assignment.md

 > This is not the same as a tuple!

 > Deconstruction is _copying_ the value into a variable.
-But referencing could be an optimization - but that would also make it more complex.
+But referencing (using the var as an alias to the original source) could be an optimization - but that would also make it more complex (for the compiler).

 ```csharp
 (a, b) = ...